Why Is Coffee Called a “Cup of Joe”?

 - One's Daily Infusion

 - The Fix

 The verdict - why is coffee called a cup of joe?

 With so many different possibilities, you may still be wondering why some people ask for "just a cup of Joe".
 At least now you have some fun stories to share with the Joes at the bar.

-Just remember that calling it 'a cup of joe' got its nickname from one of these four places:
+Just remember that calling it "a cup of joe" came from one (or more) of these places:

 - The average joe.